 The futures market is exciting and vast.
 It allows you to trade futures contracts on everything from sugar and cotton to energies and interest rates.
 You’re not limited to 1 sector of the global economy nor to strong economic periods.
 Some futures are known for their high volatility and broad price swings.
 It isn’t uncommon for some futures to trade down in the morning but close at a high at the end of the trading day.
 It's important for investors to understand the best futures trading strategies.

 Experienced futures traders don’t go at it alone.
-They often use technical analysis and strategies to inform their decision making.
+They often use technical analysis and strategies to inform their decision-making.
 Sticking to a well-reasoned and backtested strategy gives you an upper hand when executing trades.
 But what are the best strategies for futures trading?
 Let’s find out.

 Best Strategies for Futures Trading

 Before you can actually enter into a trade, have a plan to guide your decision-making process.
 Your strategy should be based on a careful analysis of the markets you intend to trade.
 Some of the aspects you’ll want to evaluate include:

 - How much risk is in the trade and how much are you willing to accept?